vaut-io/bevae/src/content/en/articles/3-physical-touch.md

 In therapeutic contexts, the person receiving care may be positively primed to be touched through expectations of receiving touch.
 Though this certainly doesn't hold true for every person, nor for every context, it should be kept in mind when deciding how you balance a hands-on vs. hands-off approach with the person in front of you.
 Being caressed (i.e., firm but gentle touch) may represent a rewarding and pleasant experience that can facilitate pain reduction.

+> Indeed, it has been suggested that the degree of empathy demonstrated during touch correlates with the level of analgesia experienced by the partner through the toucher’s tactile stimulus (Goldstein et al., 2016; Korisky et al., 2020).
+All reaffirm the integral role that empathy plays in the TA and the patient management in MSK care.

 ### Affective touch

+primary function of the nervous system is to manage allostasis, i.e., predicting the physiological needs for survival

 Touch also has a powerful affective component.
 We know that it's an important vector for conveying emotion and context.
 Touching the patient can encourage feelings of safety and relaxation and reduce stress, anxiety, and avoidance (once again, we see how it all comes back to threat vs. safety).
 The key here is the intention behind the touch, which must be non-threatening.
 Your intention plays a large part in determining whether or not this nonverbal information is communicated effectively.